varigence/docs/varigence/docs/bimlflex/release-notes/new-features-2019.2.md

 ---
+sidebar_position: 11
-title: BimlFlex Release Notes 2019.2
+title: BimlFlex 2019 R2 New Features
 description: release notes for current version of BimlFlex
 ---
 # New Features in BimlFlex 2019.2